modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

 Modin supports several execution backends (storage format + execution engine).
 Calling any DataFrame API function will end up in some execution-specific method.
-The query compiler is a bridge between pandas DataFrame API and the actual low-level Modin Dataframe implementation for the corresponding execution.
+The query compiler is a bridge between pandas DataFrame API and the actual Core Modin Dataframe implementation for the corresponding execution.

 .. image:: /img/simplified_query_flow.svg